edsonirvana/winbox-with-wine-onlinux/README.md

-How to run Mikrotik Winobx on Linux Debian Dist's (apt):
+How to run Mikrotik Winbox on Linux Debian Dist's (apt):

 First, install Wine on terminal: